0207 856 0464 BOOK A CONSULTATION

 If your child has behaviour issues that you find difficult to manage, you are not alone.
 Child behaviour issues come in many forms.
 Here we outline what they are, the signs to look out for, and how we can support you.

-What are child behavioural difficulties?
+What are child behavioural difficulties in children?

 To help your child overcome behaviour issues, let’s first take a look at what they actually are.
 Parents often face challenging behaviours as their children grow.
 It can happen at all ages, from toddlers through to adolescence.
 A child’s desires and emotions guide their actions both inside and outside the home.
 When a child’s temperament is not compatible with the setting and people around them, this is what we may call ‘behaviour problems’.